itsHabib/rsvper/README.md

 # rsvper
-crossfit austin triib rsvp app
+crossfit austin triib rsvp app. uses a scheduled lambda function to poll for rsvp when class registration opens